pilars-protocols/pilars/src/implementation-and-guidance.md

 -  The Size of [Storage Objects] – considerthe practicality of managing content and users who may be downloading [Storage Objects], if the size of the objects is likely to be probalematic, consider breakingn them into smaller

-[Protocol 1.3] (that an ID resolution method is in place and documented) ensures that data can be referenced remotely and inter-object relationships within a repository are supported (this supports [Protocol 2.5] this means a Storage Object can be located without requiring the repository to be indexed using the ID-to-path algorithm.

-The Oxford Common File Layout (OCFL) specification was developed to support a similar set of requirements to [Protocol 1] and is being widely implemented in repository and digital library systems.
-LDaCA uses OCFL and has demonstrated that it works at the scale of tens of thousands of objects and millions of files.

-*OCFL is a compliant implementation solution for the data portability*

-A simpler alternative storage based on different standards would be to:
--  Use a directory hierarchy on a POSIX-compliant storage system
--  Signal that directory is a Storage Object [Protocol 1.2] by the presence of a [Bagit] manifest in a directory
-  -  Bagit files nested below this Storage Object would not be considered Storage Objects in their own right in the context of the repository
-  -  Bagit provides checksums as per 2.4 Store checksum-metadata in a documented standard format alongside data to help ensure data integrity
--  Use a documented and implementable algorithm to map object IDs to a path and store a summary in the root of the directory hierarchy

 ### Storage Object notes